-CURRENTLY ACCEPTING GRADUATE STUDENTS FOR FALL 2018
+CURRENTLY ACCEPTING GRADUATE STUDENTS

 Our research interests are focused on two inter-related themes which are already considerably advanced towards identification of novel players in apoptotic cell death, and investigation of the implication of apoptosis and the “inflammasome” in inflammatory mediated immune disorders that include auto-immune disorders, inflammatory bowel disease as well as the host response to bacterial infection and sepsis.
 The strengths of my laboratory are based in fundamental research in apoptosis and cellular immunology, mouse models (genetic and other) of infectious diseases and inflammatory disorders and access to well-defined cohorts of patients with clinical and therapeutic subtypes of many inflammatory disorders.